 Pharmacy first is a scheme in which the Pharmacy can deal with certain medical conditions.
 Please visit the page to find out more information.
 Pharmacy first page.

-The turnaround time for this information is 40 days.
+The turnaround time for this information is 1 calendar month.